Since 1995, the Bacteriology Laboratory has been developing diagnostic molecular assays to supplement the culture-based testing available.

 - Development of symptom-based molecular testing panels

-- Development of whole genome sequence (WGS) based methods for strain typing and diagnostic characterization including Mycobacterium tuberculosis as well as foodborne, waterborne and healthcare associated bacterial pathogens.
+- Development of whole-genome sequence (WGS) based methods for strain typing and diagnostic characterization including Mycobacterium tuberculosis as well as foodborne, waterborne and healthcare associated bacterial pathogens.

 - Implementation of a national surveillance system for foodborne diseases based on WGS in collaboration with the CDC and FDA.